 View | Modify | Create | Collaborate

-The majority of Tesla's value comes from Model 3 and Model Y.
+The majority of Tesla's value comes from its Mass Market vehicles.

 According to Bloomberg New Energy Finance (BNEF), the industry average battery costs (cell + packaging) have declined from $288 per kilowatt-hour to $176 between 2016 and 2018, driven by higher volumes and improved technologies.
 Tesla's battery costs are likely to be lower than the broader industry, considering the company is one of the largest EV players.